-For our data compilation, we found the largest absolute change in sedimentation rates within the modeling systems on average between 9600 and 11 900 yr BP (Figure 7).
-For our combined and optimized models, however, the largest change averaged between 10 500 yr BP and 10 700 yr BP.
-Still, all sediment cores covered the entire range of our initial time span from 8700 to 14 700 yr BP within the models.
+For our data compilation, we found the largest absolute change in sedimentation rates within the modeling systems on average between 9600 and 11 900 years BP (Fig. 7).
+For our combined and optimized models, however, the largest change averaged between 10 500 and 10 700 years BP.
+Still, all sediment cores covered the entire range of our initial time span from 8700 to 14 700 years BP within the models.
 Using the results of the largest change in sedimentation rate for each sediment core and model as new markers, we again split the datasets into two separate datasets.
 One dataset contained mostly Holocene sedimentation rate values (Holocene dataset), while the other contained mostly Late Pleistocene values (Late Pleistocene dataset).
-Therefore, the initial display (Figure 6) changed slightly to Figure 8.
-Most notable was the increase in total number of sediment cores in Late Pleistocene dataset with an individual separation (n = 38) compared to the Late Pleistocene dataset with the separation at 11 700 yr BP (n = 19).
+Therefore, the initial display (Fig. 6) changed slightly to Fig. 8.
+The increase in total number of sediment cores in the Late Pleistocene dataset with an individual separation (n = 38) compared to the Late Pleistocene dataset with the separation at 11 700 years BP (n = 19) was most notable.